From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Preliminaries

 Thus, $C^{1/2}$, the square root of the covariance operator, plays a key role in generating random functions.
-As such, $C$ should be designed so that $C^{1/2}$ is more straightforward to apply while satisfying the properties such that the $W$-valued samples are well-defined, have desired regularity, and have bounded correlation between pointwise values.
+It is therefore useful to choose $C$ so that $C^{1/2}$ is computationally tractable while ensuring that the $W$-valued samples are well defined, have the desired regularity, and exhibit controlled correlation between pointwise values.